What is a 3-D Cell Reference in Excel?

 Data for Quarter 2.

-Now we calculate the total marks in another workbook by 3D referencing.
+Now, we will calculate the total marks in another workbook by 3-D referencing.

-- Now start referring to the marks of different quarters and a half-yearly.
+- Start referring to the marks of different quarters and a half-yearly.

-- Now press enter and we have the total marks for the first subject.
+- Press the “Enter” key.
+Hence, we obtained the total marks for the first subject.

-- Now drag the formula to the last subject and we will have marks for all the subjects.
+- Now, drag the formula to the last subject.
+As a result, we will have marks for all the subjects.

-Now we have calculated total marks for all the five subjects by 3D reference.
+We have calculated the total marks for all five subjects by 3-D reference.

-We can not only make calculations but also can make charts and tables through 3D reference.
-In this example, we will learn how to make a simple chart using a 3D Cell reference in Excel.
+We cannot only make calculations but also can create charts and tables through 3-D reference.
+In this example, we will learn to make a simple chart using a 3-D cell reference in Excel.

-Let us consider we have sales data for a company in a worksheet.
-Below is the data,
+Let us consider that we have sales data for a company in a worksheet.
+Below is the data:

-We will make a chart in another worksheet using the same data as above.
+We will make a chart in another worksheet using the same data above.

-- A blank chart appears, right-click on it and click on select data.
+- A blank chart appears.
+Now, right-click on it and click on “Select Data.”

-3D reference is basically referring to different tabs or different worksheets in the same workbook.
-The data should be in the same pattern if we want to manipulate the data within the workbook.
+A 3-D reference refers to different tabs or worksheets in the same workbook.
+Therefore, the data must be in the same pattern if we are required to manipulate the workbook data.

-Suppose we have data in a workbook in C2 cell and we are using a 3d reference to calculate the value in another sheet in the D2 Cell.
-If by any chance, the data moved from the first C2 cell then excel will still refer to the same C2 cell as earlier either it is a null value or any other value.
+Suppose we have data in a workbook in the C2 cell and use a 3-D reference to calculate the value in another sheet in the D2 cell.
+If the data is moved from the first C2 cell by any chance, then Excel can still refer to the same C2 cell as earlier, whether it is a null value or any other value.

-Also as explained earlier, 3d referencing means referring data to other worksheets and making calculations or building reports in another worksheet.
-Means it refers to many cells in different worksheets given that they are in the same pattern.
+As explained earlier, 3-D referencing means referring data to other worksheets and making calculations or building reports in another worksheet.
+It relates to many cells in different worksheets, given that they are in the same pattern.